Football specials: 1990s to present

 When Wembley Stadium was closed for rebuilding from 2001 until 2006, and the FA Cup held at the Millennium Stadium, football specials ran.

 At a transport security conference in London on 14 February 2007, the deputy head of British Transport Police, Deputy Chief Constable, Andy Trotter, warned that fans were disrupting trains.
 Trotter said his resources were "being stretched by the pressure of herding growing numbers of fans around the country on match days.
 Even when services to match day hotspots such as London, Manchester and Liverpool pass off without arrests, non-football going passengers can be frightened or irritated by fans' behaviour".
 Adding that, "There is an argument for the football specials, the trains that take fans backwards and forwards, but that's a matter for the train operators."
 He said he would like to see fans taken off trains, "I would much prefer if there is something done not to have them coming on the system at all."

 British Transport Police welcome their return, a spokesperson saying "it gives us the chance to isolate the fans from other passengers".

 Virgin Trains West Coast, whose InterCity West Coast franchise service covered 16 clubs, said reviving charted trains was hampered by a lack of spare carriages, unlike in British Rail days when there was spare and redundant stock.
 Great North Eastern Railway (GNER), which carried fans between London, Leeds and North East England, used Middlesbrough stewards to help prevent trouble.
 GNER said that train timetables were specified by government and did not allow charters.

 The Football Supporters' Federation, said bringing back football specials was the right idea for the wrong reason.
 "If there was enough demand for a football special and it could be run at a certain time I think a lot of people would be happy with that.
 But we don't accept that a lot of football fans who go on trains are hooligans."

 Arsenal and Chelsea sometimes organise charter trains.
 These are operated with hired in sets from spot hire companies Riviera Trains and West Coast Railways.

 Football specials operate to Rugby League and Rugby Union matches at Wembley Stadium and the Millennium Stadium.

+Outside the United Kingdom

+Australia

+Australian newspapers used the term "football special train" for rail services operated for match crowds in the early 20th century.

+Scotland

+Rail operators have also scheduled additional services and capacity for international fixtures and major matches, for example extra services for games at Hampden Park.